linngaarder/linngaarder/README.md

 ## Hobbies and Interests

 - Any craft you can think of, I've probably tried it.
-My favorites are crochet and cross stitch(I also regularly knit, sew, embroider)
+My favorites are crochet and cross stitch(I also regularly knit, sew, embroider.
+I've tried pottery, rug tufting, scrapbooking ect)
 - I love reading(or listening to) books(I'm currently working on reading one book from every country in the world)
 - I am a (norwegian)football fan
 - I love playing video games/pc games.
 My favorites include The Legend of Zelda series, the Dishonored series, Skyrim